kjpracticerun/nlp-quote-project/README.md

 * **capstone-started.ipynb**: The notebook extracts/scrapes data from the web site and persists the observations to csv files under the _quote_data_ directory.
 * **capstone-eda.ipynb**: The notebook reviews the quote collection and ultimately creates two collections for prediction modeling 1) Top 10 Authors (to help reduce classification) and 2) Scriptures.
 All quotes are transformed  - cleaned of stopwords, lemmatized and then stemmed.
 Each stage is a feature in a dataframe that is then written to a csv file and used in the modeling phase.
 * **capstone-modeling.ipynb**: The notebook, through pipelines and gridsearchCV tests various supervised models (MultinomialNB, Logistic Regression and RandomForestClassifier) on the Top10 Authors and Scripture datasets.
-Unsupervised learning is also performed with gensism LDA (Latent Dirichlet Allocation) model.
+Unsupervised learning is also performed with gensim’s LDA (Latent Dirichlet Allocation) model.

 #### Datasets
 The _datasets_ directory contains the feature engineered datasets that are used by modeling notebook.